ewpratten/dr/README.md

  - r = recent

 So. to view the top rants, use the command `st` and to view the algo, use `sa`

+## Check Your Notifs
+To see your notifications, use the command `n`.
+They will all show up on your screen.
+In each notif, there is a rantCode.
+This will be important for later.

+(In a future release, you will be able to clear your notifs with the command `n!`)